• Faculty

 Recent and Forthcoming:

-Kristin Prevallet and Yamuna Sangarasivam, “War Prompts: I Remember” in Paideuma: Modern and Contemporary Poetry and Poetics (forthcoming summer 2022).
+Kristin Prevallet and Yamuna Sangarasivam, “War Prompts: I Remember.”
+Paideuma: Modern and Contemporary Poetry and Poetics, University of Maine: 2022.

 “To Dance is to Preposition,” Currents – Journal of the Body-Mind Centering Association, Spring 2021